 What about chronic pain?

 NSAIDs are not the only way to control muscle and joint pain.
-By deploying a range of remedies, you may be able to reduce your need for NSAIDs somewhat.
+By deploying a range of remedies, you may be able to reduce your need for NSAIDs or even eliminate it.
 These add-ons to pain relievers include heat or cold, physical therapy, exercise, and weight loss—especially if the problem is arthritis.
 (See "NSAID alternatives for arthritis.")

 What about low-dose aspirin?

 Aspirin is an NSAID, too.
-It increases the risk of bleeding, but when used appropriately, it has a net benefit for heart health because it prevents the clotting that leads to heart attacks and strokes.
+It increases the risk of bleeding, but when used appropriately, it has a net benefit for heart health for those at high risk of future heart problems because it prevents the clotting that leads to heart attacks and strokes.
 However, some studies suggest that other NSAIDs may interfere with aspirin's ability to prevent clots and the heart attacks they cause.
-Take the aspirin 30 to 60 minutes before other NSAIDs.
+If you take low-dose aspirin and another NSAID, be sure to take the aspirin at least 60 minutes before the pain relieving NSAID.

 If you want or need to rely less on NSAIDs, discuss the following options with your doctor.
 Choices need to be tailored to your unique needs and health risk profile.

 Topical therapies.
 Diclofenac (Voltaren) gel applied to the skin can provide relief.
 Not enough is absorbed into your body to increase heart risks.
 Also you can try topical lidocaine.